Babs-unique/HNG-INTERNSHIP-0/README.md

 # Frontend Wizards — Stage 0 Task

-This is my submission for the **Frontend Wizards Stage 0 Profile Card** task.
+This is my submission for the **Frontend Wizards Stage 1 Profile Card with about and contact page** task.
 It’s built with **HTML, CSS, and JavaScript**, focusing on accessibility, responsiveness, and clean structure.

 ---